dikortis/LetsTalkETC/Episodes/Episode_15.md

-program languages which means every possible thing that you can ever compute can be computed in all of those languages Turing complete is is is the class of all things that can be computed or a language and range and compute all computable things whereas there are
+program languages which means every possible thing that you can ever compute can be computed in all of those languages Turing complete is the class of all things that can be computed or a language and range and compute all computable things whereas there are